News Banner

 2. Outside Variables

-TCO examines purchase price as well as all the other variables involved in owning and operating a product, including employee training, transportation, materials, installation, delivery times, and operational costs.
+Total cost of ownership examines purchase price as well as all the other variables involved in owning and operating a product.
+This includes employee training, transportation, materials, installation, delivery times, and operational costs.
 Industry-specific variables are also part of the TCO analysis.
 For instance, the cost of permits for installing solar panels on a building would be factored into the final TCO for a solar project.

-4. Performance
+3. Performance

 The Costs in TCO